Omka0306/supermarket_sales_prediction/README.md

-# supermarket_sales_prediction
+Sales Prediction for Supermarket Project
+Overview
 This project focuses on predicting sales for a supermarket using machine learning techniques.
+By analyzing historical sales data and relevant features, the goal is to create a model that can accurately forecast future sales.
+The project is designed to help supermarket management make informed decisions regarding inventory management, staffing, and overall business strategy.